 Candlelit restaurants got nothing over public lands when it comes to marriage proposals.

-Last year before Valentine's Day, the Department of Interior asked the public for something a bit unusual - photos and videos of marriage proposals and weddings.
+For Valentine's Day, the Department of Interior has started a tradition of asking the public for something rather romantic - photos and videos of marriage proposals and weddings.

 Why would the Interior Department do this?
 Simple.
-Many weddings and proposals take place at national parks, refuges and other public lands and the Interior Department wanted to see those memorable moments come together in a special Valentine's Day video.
+Many weddings and proposals take place at national parks, refuges and other public lands.
+The Interior Department wants to see those memorable moments come together in their special Valentine's Day video.

-The result was a delightfully syrupy tribute to the role that our beautiful and romantic wildlands play in bringing happy couples together.
+The result of last year's was delightfully syrupy tribute to the role that our beautifu-- and romantic--wildlands play in bringing happy couples together.

-All told, the video received more than 46,550 views on Youtube.
+All told, last year's video received more than 55 thousand views on Youtube.

 To us, the video shows just one more reason that the wild character of our public lands is worth conserving.
-Our American lands provide the backdrop not only for romantic memories, but for so many special family experiences that follow.
+Our American lands provide the backdrop for so many special personal and family experiences.

 Be a part of the next Valentine's Day video